-Discovering New Therapeutic Uses for Existing Molecules (Therapeutics Discovery) is a collaborative pilot program designed to develop partnerships between pharmaceutical companies and the biomedical research community to advance therapeutics development.
-This innovative program matches researchers with a selection of molecular compounds from industry to test ideas for new therapeutic uses, with the ultimate goal of identifying promising new treatments for patients.
+Discovering New Therapeutic Uses for Existing Molecules (New Therapeutic Uses) is a collaborative program designed to develop partnerships between pharmaceutical companies and the biomedical research community to advance therapeutics development.
+This innovative program matches researchers with a selection of pharmaceutical industry agents to test ideas for new therapeutic uses, with the ultimate goal of identifying promising new treatments for patients.

 Therapeutic development is a costly, complex and time-consuming process.
 The average length of time from target discovery to approval of a new drug is about 14 years.
 The failure rate during this process exceeds 95 percent, and the cost per successful drug can be $2 billion or more.
 The high therapeutic development failure rate means there are many existing, partially developed therapeutic candidates that could be repurposed for use in a new disease indication.
 Bringing together the best agents from pharmaceutical companies with the best new ideas from academic researchers could produce new treatments much more quickly than starting from scratch.

 Launched in May 2012, NCATS' New Therapeutic Uses program helps re-engineer the research pipeline using an innovative strategy to identify new uses for agents that have undergone significant research and development by industry, including safety testing in humans.
 By using agents that already have cleared several key steps in the development process, scientists nationwide have a strong starting point to contribute their unique expertise and accelerate the pace of therapeutics development.

 There are no open NTU funding opportunities at this time.
 Information about future opportunities will appear on this page.